shawngraham/ar-archaeology/workshop materials/readme.md

 [@electricarchaeo](http://twitter.com/electricarchaeo)

 -----
-** Bonus **
+###Bonus###

 I've advocated elsewhere that we should be playful with our digital tools; that game design principles should inform our use of digital tech; that games as a form of simulation can be used to advance archaeological arguments that emerge through play.
 Now that you've engaged with some of this, why not make a full-on archaeological video game?
 Here are some more tutorials to get you going.

 If you've already got GIS data [here's how to get your GIS data into Unity3d](http://electricarchaeology.ca/2015/06/08/importing-gis-data-into-unity/)(scroll to the update at bottom).
 You'll need [Microdem](http://www.usna.edu/Users/oceano/pguth/website/microdem/microdem.htm) (which can also be run on Mac using [Winebottler](http://winebottler.kronenberg.org/) or similar).

 If you've got a scanned historical map without digital elevation data, [try this workflow instead](http://electricarchaeology.ca/2015/06/09/historical-maps-into-unity3d/).
+You'll need Microdem.

 And if you'd rather not futz with Unity3d, you can put your topography into Minecraft instead [with this workflow](http://electricarchaeology.ca/2014/09/30/historical-maps-topography-into-minecraft-qgis/).
 Minecraft might be the best option, really, since 'digging' and the concept of stratigraphy is built deliberately into the code.
 You can even [mount your own expedition](http://electricarchaeology.ca/?s=minecraft+expedition).